Jeffrey Epstein was served court papers shortly before he was found injured in jail cell

 The New York County Sheriff's Office said in an affidavit that it served Epstein in person with the papers on July 22.

-The affidavit doesn't specify what papers were served, but it was filed in connection with a lawsuit brought by Jennifer Araoz, who told NBC News this month that she was 14 years old when she was recruited outside her New York City high school to provide sexual massages for Epstein.
+The affidavit doesn't specify what papers were served, but it was filed in connection with a draft lawsuit entered in state Supreme Court in New York County by Jennifer Araoz, who told NBC News this month that she was 14 years old when she was recruited outside her New York City high school to provide sexual massages for Epstein.
 A year later, she said, "he raped me, forcefully raped me."

 A subpoena included in the court files seeks to compel Epstein to turn over a list of all people who worked for him from 2000 through 2003, as well as logs of all people who visited him at his New York home during the same period.

-The lawsuit, filed in state Supreme Court in New York County, seeks unspecified compensatory and punitive damages alleging that Epstein committed sexual assault, sexual battery and intentional and negligent infliction of emotional distress against Araoz, who is now 32.
+The lawsuit, which for technical reasons can't be formally filed until Aug.
+14, seeks unspecified compensatory and punitive damages alleging that Epstein committed sexual assault, sexual battery and intentional and negligent infliction of emotional distress against Araoz, who is now 32.

 Epstein, a multimillionaire financier, has pleaded not guilty to the criminal charges and remains held without bail.